Solving the Dirichlet problem for the Monge-Amp\`ere equation using neural networks: Numerical examples

 The choice is rather arbitrary, and our intention was to pick a function without any particular symmetries.
 We take 3000 points inside the domain and 400 points on the boundary.
 The number of points on each line or curve segment of the boundary is taken to be roughly proportional to its path length.
 We use the same network architecture as in Example \ref{subsec_radial1}.
 The result after 5000 iterations of BFGS can be seen in Figure \ref{Ex9_pic}.

 We also investigated how noise in the source term affects the accuracy for this particular problem.
 In order to do this, we solved the problem where the values of the right-hand side have been modified by adding normally distributed noise, with standard deviations ranging from $10^{-3}$ to $1$.
 In all the cases we trained the network using BFGS until convergence or at most 10,000 iterations.
 In order to calculate the maximum and average error we compared the values of the network with the values of the actual solution at $10^6$ randomly chosen points inside the domain.
 The outcome of these calculations are presented in Table \ref{table_noise_effect}.
 As can be seen, the method is rather stable with respect to noise.
-Somewhat surprisingly, the accuracy seems to be higher with standard deviation $10^{-2}$ rather than $10^{-3}$, but this might be a coincidence due to the randomness in the method.
+Somewhat surprisingly, the accuracy does not seem to change much in the interval $10^{-3}$ to $10^{-2}$.
+The obtained values can vary a bit on different runs due to the randomness in our methods, but the general trend is that noise decreases accuracy.